 Timothy Shih, DO, MS

 Associate Program Director

 Graduate Medical Education

-Thank you for your interest in the Carle Foundation Hospital Cardiology Fellowship Program (CFP).
-The CFP participates in the National Residency Matching Program (NRMP) and only accepts applications through the Electronic Residency Application Service (ERAS)
+Thank you for your interest in the Carle Foundation Hospital Cardiology Fellowship Program.
+Our program participates in the National Residency Matching Program (NRMP) and only accepts applications through the Electronic Residency Application Service (ERAS

 NOTE: Due to a high volume of inquiries, we are unable to review or comment on individual applicant inquires.